JinfengM/SMBO-Hadoop/README.md

 # SMBO-Hadoop
 	SMBO-Hadoop is an improved Hadoop-based cloud for complex model simulation optimization.
 It can parallelize conventional sequential-model-based optimization methods and guarantees the reliability of simulation optimization tasks by handling node failures as well.

+Purpose

+SMBO-Hadoop is an improved Hadoop-based cloud for complex model simulation optimization.
+It can parallelize conventional sequential-model-based optimization methods and guarantees the reliability of simulation optimization tasks by handling node failures as well.

 Installation
 1. Hadoop High Availability (HA) cluster is required,version 2.7.5 is preferable.
 Details can be referred to https://hadoop.apache.org/docs/r2.7.5/hadoop-project-dist/hadoop-hdfs/HDFSHighAvailabilityWithNFS.html#Deployment
 2. Anaconda is recommended to host Tornado web server.
 Tornado is used to accommodate sequential-model-based optimization, for example Bayesian optimization algorithm.
 Python libraries including numpy, skopt, pandas, keras are also required.
 Details can be referred to souce code of "BayesianOptimizationServer.py"